-- 3.25 Material choices should reflect those found within the parish in buildings constructed before 1940, as subsequent developments tended to ignore regional variations, and finishes were imported which were not in character with the area. - 3.26 Building materials for external walls and roofing should match the local vernacular (see table 3a).
+- 3.12 Material choices should reflect those found within the parish in buildings constructed before 1940, as subsequent developments tended to ignore regional variations, and finishes were imported which were not in character with the area. - 3.13 Building materials for external walls and roofing should match the local vernacular (see table 3).
 Several listed buildings use coursed Greensand on the front elevation whilst the side elevations are in rubble or brick and such a variation would not be out of character.
-Table 3a does offer a wide pallet of materials and textures.
-The use of PVC-u products for windows, external doors, cladding and eaves boards is must be of a standard that meets Conservation Area approval.
-These tend to be high grade PVC -u products with a wood grain effect finish.
-Concrete materials for walls and roofs are inappropriate. - 3.27 Proportions, especially of the windows and external doors, should be carefully considered in relation to the elevations in which they occur, with a solid to void ratio that reflects local characteristics of scale, symmetry and rhythm, thus avoiding large unrelieved expanses of walling.
+Table 3 does offer a wide pallet of materials and textures.
+The use of PVC-u products for windows, external doors, cladding and eaves boards is unlikely to be either sensitive or appropriate within the Conservation Area.
+Concrete materials for walls and roofs are inappropriate. - 3.14 Proportions, especially of the windows and external doors, should be carefully considered in relation to the elevations in which they occur, with a solid to void ratio that reflects local characteristics of scale, symmetry and rhythm, thus avoiding large unrelieved expanses of walling.
 Where windows are sub-divided with mullions, transoms and glazing bars, face dimensions of these components, and the proportions of the glass panes need to be sensitively considered.
 Casements should always be of the flush-faced types, being more appropriate to the village vernacular.
 Glazing bars for small frames belong to an age when glass was not so affordable as it is now, and are best avoided in new construction.

-Lower sill heights should be considered in order to have improved visibility and more natural lighting even if this means the use of toughened glass on the windows. - 3.28 Porch designs should provide adequate shelter, but not be ostentatious or out of scale with the elevation in which they occur.
+3.15 Porch designs should provide adequate shelter, but not be ostentatious or out of scale with the elevation in which they occur.3.16 Acceptable materials and design detailing would be: